Asad-Ismail/Real_World_ML/README.md

 **Comprehensive Coverage**: From classical ML to cutting-edge deep learning, covering supervised/unsupervised learning, NLP, computer vision, and reinforcement learning.

+## Start Here

+If you are studying ML from first principles, do not start by jumping between random folders.
+Use the [First Principles Study Guide](./FIRST_PRINCIPLES_STUDY_GUIDE.md) for a verified learning order, concrete commands, and notes on which parts of the repository are the best starting points.

+After you finish the core `learn/` path, use the [Use Cases Guide](./Use_Cases/README.md) to move into the cleaned-up applied examples in a sensible order.

 ## Quick Start

 ```bash